 As a long-term Plan, opportunities for partnerships beyond those that currently exist will emerge - and will involve either community-based organizations or those from outside South Glengarry.
-The 'fit' between local program/service needs and a response from the Township its partners will depend on a variety of factors including the specific nature of needs, the availability and suitability of municipal facilities and spaces, and costs to each party and participants, etc., which would be determined on a case-by-case basis.
-Ideally, these opportunities will become apparent through joint planning activities as discussed in Section 7.4.3.4.
+The 'fit' between local program/service needs and a response from the Township and its partners will depend on a variety of factors including the specific nature of needs, the availability and suitability of municipal facilities and spaces, and costs to each party and participants, etc., which would be determined on a case-by-case basis.
+Ideally, these opportunities will become apparent through joint planning activities outlined in Section 7.4.3.4.

-Directions for initial investigations into partnerships based on work done for the Master Plan focus on strengthening ties to communitybased heritage organizations, and other organizations such as the Library that deliver non-sport, cultural and educational programs.
+As discussed in other sections of the Plan, directions for initial investigations into partnerships based on work done for the Master Plan focus on strengthening ties to communitybased heritage organizations, and other organizations such as the Library that deliver non-sport, cultural and educational programs.

-Mental health and well-being programming is an area of community interest that be pursued, and which CMHA Champlain East indicated certain interest in exploring the potential to offer programs in South Glengarry.
+Mental health and well-being programming is also an area of community interest that be pursued, and which CMHA Champlain East indicated certain interest in exploring the potential to offer programs in South Glengarry.
 Three potential CMHA programs are: